Spcman/stable-diffusion-m1/_posts/2022-11-25-using-dreambooth-on-mac.md

 comments: true
 date:   2022-11-25
 ---
-With DreamBooth you can fine-tune and add your own images into the AI art’s learning model.
+With [DreamBooth](https://dreambooth.github.io/) you can fine-tune and add your own images into the AI art’s learning model.
 Unoriginally I thought I would experiment by feeding it images of me!
 Feeding it only 15 pictures I was still blown away.

 Note, I tried to get this running locally on my Mac but ended up using Google’s CoLab for this experiment.
 I saved the newly fine-tuned model to my Google Drive.
 I might use the model I generated again one day for more local experiments on the Mac.

 Google’s free Collaboratory (colab) is sufficiently powerful enough for this task.
 Having Google Drive (gdrive) setup is also handy so you can permanently save the new check-point model generated.
 The only other prerequisite is having a HuggingFace access token but this is free also https://huggingface.co/

+Before starting make a new folder on your computer and make 10 or so input images of yourself (or the subject you want to add).
+The images must be 500 pixels x 500 pixels.
+Don't worry about removing the background or anyhting too fancy'.
+I used .jpg as the format and file extension.

 The [DreamBooth colab notebook I used is here](https://colab.research.google.com/github/ShivamShrirao/diffusers/blob/main/examples/dreambooth/DreamBooth_Stable_Diffusion.ipynb)

-I’m not going to do a full tutorial as you’ll find good ones quite easily by searching for DreamBooth on Google or YouTube.
+Open this up....but note I’m not going to do a full tutorial as you’ll find good ones quite easily by searching for DreamBooth Colab on Google or YouTube.
 You don’t need programming skills as such and can use the checkpoint model you create in [DiffusionBee](https://diffusionbee.com/) for fast results without any programming skills.

 Here are the code blocks I updated (as per the instructions on the notebook).

 ## Login to HuggingFace